Open Data

 „Open Data“ logo free for non-commercial use, DMCA

-Open data supplied should be FAIR, thus it has to be:
+Open data supplied should be FAIR, thus it must be:

 Not all open data is FAIR (OPEN ≠ FAIR)

 There is a common belief that FAIR-compliant data must also be open without any restriction, but this is a misunderstanding.
-The goal of data availability is the principle “as open as possible, as closed as necessary”.
-There are several occasions when the data cannot be accessed by default, for example data that is subject to intellectual property rights or data that is sensitive by nature.
+The goal of data availability is the principle “as open as possible, as closed as necessary.”

 Freely available open sources: